-Each type of Public Facility within the Impact Area is adequate if the demand generated by the development proposed in the application is less than the Available Capacity.
-Available Capacity is calculated as follows:
+Each type of public facility within the Impact Area is adequate if the demand generated by the development proposed in the application is less than the available capacity.
+Available capacity is calculated as follows:

-- Add Capacity within the Impact Area based on the LOS standard for the individual type of Public Facility; and - Where allowed by Secs.
-24-3.504 through 24-3.509 below, as appropriate, and the applicable Guidelines, add Planned Capacity that will alleviate any inadequacy for the individual Public Facility; and - 3.
-Subtract Used Capacity and Reserved Capacity.
+- 1. Add capacity within the Impact Area based on the LOS standard for the individual type of public facility; and - 2.
+Where allowed by Secs.
+24-3.504 through 24-3.509 below, as appropriate, and the applicable Guidelines, add planned capacity that will alleviate any inadequacy for the individual public facility; and

+3. Subtract used capacity and reserved capacity.

-C. Limitations on Building Permits Issued in Areas Where Public Facilities Do Not Meet the Adopted Level of Service Standards 103
+C. Limitations on Building Permits Issued in Areas Where Public Facilities Do Not Meet the Adopted Level of Service Standards

-1. In areas of the County where Public Facilities are inadequate, are approaching inadequacy, or a need to finance Public Facilities exists, the County Council may, by Resolution, establish a building permit limit prescribing the number of building permits to be issued in that area over a period of time.

-2. In those areas, the Resolution shall:
+- 1. In areas of the County where public facilities are inadequate, are approaching inadequacy, or a need to finance public facilities exists, the District Council may, by Resolution, establish a building permit limit prescribing the number of building permits to be issued in that area over a period of time. - 2.
+In those areas, the Resolution shall: - a.

-- a.
 Determine the total number of building permits that may be issued each year and the number of building permits that may be allocated to each subdivision or development; - b.
 Establish a time period, not to exceed six years, during which the building permit limitations will remain in place; and - c.
-Initiate a planning process that identifies financing, efficiencies, or similar mechanisms to remedy or avoid the Public Facility inadequacy in the area. - 3.
-Building permit reservations are nontransferable from one lot to another.
+Initiate a planning process that identifies financing, efficiencies, or similar mechanisms to remedy or avoid the public facility inadequacy in the area.

 24-3.505.
-Transportation Adequacy104
+Transportation Adequacy

-- A Certificate of Adequacy for transportation shall be reviewed and approved, approved with conditions, or denied in accordance with Sec.
+- 1. A certificate for transportation shall be reviewed and approved, approved with conditions, or denied in accordance with Sec.
 24-3.503, Certificate of Adequacy. - 2.
-To gain approval of the Certificate, the applicant shall demonstrate the proposed development complies with the LOS standards of Sec.
+To gain approval of the certificate, the applicant shall demonstrate the proposed development complies with the LOS standards of Sec.
 24-3.505.B below, provides mitigation (if applicable), and complies with the other relevant requirements of this Subsection.